Frequently Asked Questions

 How will devolution impact the Inquiry?

-The UK Covid-19 Inquiry will look at the handling of the pandemic in England, Wales, Scotland and Northern Ireland, and this includes reserved and devolved matters.
+The UK Covid-19 Inquiry looked at the handling of the pandemic in England, Wales, Scotland and Northern Ireland, and this includes reserved and devolved matters.

-A separate Inquiry is taking place in Scotland, which will evaluate areas where policy is devolved to the Scottish Government, as set out in its own Terms of Reference.
-The UK Inquiry will work with the Scottish Inquiry to avoid duplication of evidence and findings where possible.
+A separate Inquiry took place in Scotland, which evaluated areas where policy is devolved to the Scottish Government, as set out in its own Terms of Reference.
+The UK Inquiry worked with the Scottish Inquiry to avoid duplication of evidence and findings where possible.

 What is a module?

-The Inquiry will be splitting its investigations into sections, or modules, which have different subject topics.
-This will ensure that the Inquiry’s investigations have sufficient breadth and depth.
+The Inquiry split its investigations into sections, or modules, which have different subject topics.
+This ensured that the Inquiry’s investigations had sufficient breadth and depth.

 Where can I find all of the announced modules?

-The Inquiry has already announced a number of modules, with announcements for further modules being made available throughout the year, on our website and social media channels.
-Each module will investigate issues across the UK, including in the devolved administrations of Scotland, Wales and Northern Ireland.
+The Inquiry has already announced Modules 1-10.
+You can find more information regarding these modules under the structure of the Inquiry page.
+Each module investigated issues across the UK, including in the devolved administrations of Scotland, Wales and Northern Ireland.

 Hearings